stoffee/aws-kms-unseal/README.md

-# Vault Auto-unseal using AWS KMS and RDS MYSQL database permissions & Vault Ca backed SSH
+# Vault Auto-unseal using AWS KMS and RDS MYSQL database permissions & Vault CA backed SSH

 This repo contains a file storage based Vault single server in AWS.
             ** THIS IS NOT FOR PRODUCTION **